Jessica Tapia: who is her husband Steven Dykeman and how long have they been together?

 Who is Jessica Tapia’s husband, Steven Dykeman?

 Steven Dykeman is a native of the United States.
 He is, as of 2022, the Senior Vice President of Mortgage Lending at CrossCountry, in Chicago.
-According to his personal LinkedIn account, he has a Master of Business Administration-MBA, Finance, from Western Illinois University.
+According to his personal LinkedIn account, he has a Master of Business Administration-MBA degree from Western Illinois University.

 Both became parents for the first time in 2016.
 The first was born in Lima on December 30.
 Later the twins Ava and Briana, on December 21, 2017.
 However, the closeness between the couple goes back many years.